 If there are any hard “eyes” remaining, trim those away.

 Cut pineapple vertically into quarters.
-Trim off the hard core and discard.
+Trim off the hard core.
 Dice the remaining pieces of pineapple for salsa.

 Fermenting this pineapple salsa